Ellington Management Group: History

 Ellington was affected by the Long-Term Capital Management debacle in 1998.
 For a few days in mid-October, the firm sold mortgage securities to lower its funds' leverage.
-The firm issued a public statement describing its borrowings to quell public fears, which was considered unusual for hedge funds at the time.
-It clarified that although it was meeting margin calls by unloading hundreds of millions of dollars in assets over a two-day period, losses were limited.
-One report suggests some of Ellington's hedge funds may have temporarily lost around 25% of their value as they liquidated $2 billion in assets after allegedly missing a margin call from UBS.
-However, from its December 1994 inception through April 2004, the firm delivered a composite annualized return of 15.4%, after fees.
+The firm issued a public statement describing its borrowings to quell public fears, which clarified that although it was meeting margin calls by unloading hundreds of millions of dollars in assets over a two-day period, losses were limited.
+However, from its December 1994 inception through April 2004, the firm delivered a composite annualized return of 15.4%, after fees, weathering both the 1998 crisis and a sharp bond-market selloff in mid-2003.